Charissa Thompson

-Charissa Jean Thompson (born May 4, 1982) is an American television host and sportscaster working for Fox Sports.
-Previously, Thompson worked for ESPN, Versus, as well as for GSN and the Big Ten Network.
-She was the co-host of SportsNation along with Marcellus Wiley until her departure from ESPN for Fox Sports in June 2013.
-She became the host of Fox Sports Live on the new Fox Sports 1 network when it debuted on August 17, 2013 (the first day of Fox Sports 1).
+Charissa Jean Thompson (born May 4, 1982) is an American television host and sportscaster working for Fox Sports and Amazon Prime Video.
+Previously, Thompson worked for ESPN, Versus, GSN and the Big Ten Network.
+She was the co-host of SportsNation along with Marcellus Wiley until leaving ESPN for Fox Sports in June 2013.
+She became the host of Fox Sports Live on the new Fox Sports 1 network when it debuted on August 17, 2013.
 She also was one of the American hosts of Ultimate Beastmaster.
 From 2014 to 2017, Thompson was a co-host on the syndicated entertainment news show Extra.

 Early life and education

 Thompson was born and raised in Seattle, Washington.
 The youngest of three children, she knew she wanted to be a broadcaster from an early age.
 She attended Inglemoor High School in Kenmore, Washington.
 Thompson moved to California to attend community college and gain California residency.
 She later transferred to the University of California, Santa Barbara where she graduated with a B.A. in Law and Society in 2004.
 While Sports Illustrated wrote "she left Washington State (WSU) to attend community college in California before transferring to UC Santa Barbara," Thompson has clarified she did not attend WSU.